zhangao0086/DKImagePickerController/README.md

 #### If you use [CocoaPods](http://cocoapods.org/)

-* Adding the following two lines into your `Podfile`:
+* Add the following two lines into your `Podfile`:

     ```
     pod 'DKImagePickerController'
     use_frameworks!
     ```
-* Importing it into your Objective-C file:
+* Import the library into your Objective-C file:

     ```objective-c
     #import <DKImagePickerController/DKImagePickerController-Swift.h>